-Nutrition counseling can be a helpful way for individuals to assess their daily food intake and determine whether changes need to be made — often for the purpose of losing weight while staying healthy.
-Nutrition counseling usually begins with a careful examination of the individual’s typical caloric intake and an assessment of his or her body mass index and overall health.
-In addition to helping a person consume a healthier diet, these sessions also can be helpful to individuals who suffer from food allergies or are trying to avoid food-drug interactions.
-One of the main benefits of nutrition counseling is that it usually involves a one-on-one session that is specifically tailored to the individual’s exact circumstances.
+Nutrition counseling can be a helpful way for people to assess their daily food intake and determine whether changes need to be made, both for the purpose of losing weight or for overall health.
+One of the main benefits of nutrition counseling is that it usually involves a one-on-one session that is specifically tailored to the person’s exact circumstances.

 Next, the dietitian will assess overall health, weight and body mass index to help determine specific goals for the counseling.
 With this information, he or she then works closely to develop a long-term nutrition and exercise plan.
 Any dieting plan should be considered an investment in the future, so nutrition counseling is usually focused on implementing gradual changes with specific goals in mind.
 Nutrition counseling also provides much-needed support to the patient as they begin their new diet, which can be especially beneficial in the early days of the new system.